retrography/retrography.github.io/_posts/2016-05-03-this-is-very-cool.md

 ---
 layout: post
-title: "This is not cool"
+title: "This is very cool"
 date: 2016-05-03
 keywords: "new stuff ham"
 ---